Division of Farrer

 The Division of Farrer is an Australian electoral division in the state of New South Wales.
-Located in the southwestern part of the state, it is its second-largest division by land area at 126,563 (48,866.2 sq mi) after the neighbouring Division of Parkes, bordering both South Australia and Victoria.

-It includes the cities of Albury and Griffith.
-Prior to 2016, it also included the city of Broken Hill.
+Located in the southwestern part of the state bordering both South Australia and Victoria, at 126,563 (48,866.2 sq mi) it is the second-largest division by land area in the state after the neighbouring Division of Parkes.
+It includes the cities of Albury and Griffith, and has always included Albury since the creation of the division in 1949.

-It has been represented by Sussan Ley since 2001, who has been Leader of the Opposition and Leader of the Liberal Party since 2025.

-Geography

-The division is located in the far south-western area of the state and includes Albury, Corowa, Narrandera, Leeton, Griffith, Deniliquin, Hay, Balranald and Wentworth.